spellshape/cli/docs/versioned_docs/version-v0.26.1/08-references/01-cli.md

 as a validator and request to be added as an account with a token balance of 95000000 STAKE.

-	ignite network chain join 42 --amount 95000000stake
+	spellshape network chain join 42 --amount 95000000stake

 A request to join as a validator contains a gentx file.
-Ignite looks for gentx in a home directory used by "ignite network chain init" by default.
+Spellshape looks for gentx in a home directory used by "spellshape network chain init" by default.
 To use a different directory, use the "--home" flag or pass a gentx file directly with the  "--gentx" flag.